moews/gaussbock/README.md

 ### Quickstart guide

-The required and optional parameters are listed below, with _D_ denoting the number of parameters.
+The required and optional inputs are listed below, with _D_ denoting the dimensionality of the parameter estimation problem (the number of parameters).

 <br></br>